nandinisreenivasan/RefractiveErrorDetection/README.md

 # RefractiveErrorDetection

-1) Refractive Error detection using Machine Learning Algorithm is a research based project to predict the accurate refractive error in an humna eye.
+1) Refractive Error detection using Machine Learning Algorithm is a research based project to predict the accurate refractive error in an human eye.

 2) We have compared different ML algorithm and used an effective algorithm for the model and obtained an accuracy of 83.3%.